perseusrealdeal/PerseusDarkMode/README.md

 The solution can be used via `swift package manager` and as a `standalone single file`.

-`PerseusDarkModeSingle.swift` located in the package root is dedicated for the standalone usage, copy and past it into your project.
+File `PerseusDarkModeSingle.swift` located in the package root is dedicated for the standalone usage, copy and past it into your project.

 ## 2. Solution key statements <a name="section3"></a>